sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/authentication.rst

         `parent` or `direct-username`.

+username_suffix
+^^^^^^^^^^^^^^^

+:Default value: Empty
+:Optional: Yes
+:Values: * Empty
+         * @FQDN.DOMAIN.COM
+:From version: 4.1.0
+:Description:
+    When `bind_dn_type = direct-username` you can use this configuration to define a default domain that is appended to the name of each use.

+    In this way, the file transfer users can login with just the username, and SFTPPlus will use the full UPN for the Active Directory authentication request.

+    The domain name should include the `@` character.
+    For example: `username_suffix = @ad.example.com`.

 home_folder_attribute
 ^^^^^^^^^^^^^^^^^^^^^

 :Default value: `homeDirectory`
 :Optional: Yes
 :Values: * Attribute name.
+         * Attribute name, home path template
          * Empty value.
 :From version: 3.13.0
 :Description: